 GoPro has just released a new app that enables you to webcam with your action camera with no extra hardware – all you need is a a USB cable, which can even power your GoPro if you plug into a USB-C connection that supports power delivery.

-Currently the software is Mac-only, and the only supported camera is the GoPro Hero8 Black, though a Windows update is being worked on.
+Currently the software is Mac-only, and the only supported cameras are the new GoPro Hero 9 Black and the GoPro Hero8 Black, though a Windows update is being worked on.
 Download GoPro Webcam Beta and watch the video for more information.

 Best cameras for streaming